December 8, 2025

 Sound familiar?

-But here's the catch: while Florida desperately needs more psychiatric mental health nurses, actually finding a PMHNP preceptor in Florida to help you complete your clinical hours?
+But here's the catch: while Florida desperately needs more psychiatric mental health nurses to address growing mental health needs, actually finding a PMHNP preceptor in Florida to help you complete your clinical hours?
 That's become one of the biggest barriers standing between you and graduation.

 Why Florida students face unique challenges:

-• High competition in major metro areas like Jacksonville, Fort Lauderdale, and Gainesville
+• High competition in major metro areas like Jacksonville, Fort Lauderdale, South Florida, and Gainesville.

-• Growing number of NP programs across the state = more students competing for limited spots
+• Growing number of NP programs across the state means more students competing for limited mentorship spots.

-• Limited psychiatric care facilities with capacity to mentor
+• Limited psychiatric care facilities with the capacity and commitment to mentor the next generation of providers.

 The clock is ticking on your semester deadline, and the stress is real.
-You're juggling coursework, your nursing job, life—and now this impossible preceptor hunt that's threatening to delay everything you've worked for.
+You're juggling coursework, your nursing job, life, and now this impossible preceptor hunt that's threatening to delay everything you've worked for.
+It's exhausting, and you deserve support that actually understands what you're going through.

 Understanding Psychiatric Mental Health Clinical Requirements in Florida